meyerlouis/meyerlouis.github.io/blog.md

 Feel free to send me an email if you believe I made a mistake or have omitted any important details.

 These notes are made to be easily readible.
 It assumes that the reader is familiar with the basic subjects as I rarely explain the terminology or the motivation.
 I try to make these posts as practical as possible and as information-dense as possible, while introducing concepts intuitively.

+Most of the content is generally coming directly from (no more than) a handful of sources, which I do not hesitate to paraphrase from if I like the wording.
+On that note, shoutout to Rob Tibshirani, Trevor Hastie and Andrew Ng, my spiritual Senseis.

 <hr class="post-divider">